Living On Campus

 Several of the forms on this page are fillable PDFs, so you may need to have Adobe Acrobat Reader installed on your computer.
-You also may need to save the PDF to your hard drive first, fill it out, save it and attach it to an email to send to email@example.com.
+Depending on the browser you're using (Google Chrome is best), you also may need to save the PDF to your hard drive first, fill it out, save it and attach it to an email to send to email@example.com.

 If you are using your smart phone to fill out these fillable PDFs, you will need an App for Adobe Acrobat Reader.

 University's Mailing Address:

 Please address any mailings to the office to which it needs to go, along with this mailing address.

 Apply for Student Housing

 - Fill out and turn in the Housing and Meal Application/Contract